≥90% of participants will know how to manage pain appropriately.

 Opioid medications are associated with multiple side effects, including constipation, nausea, vomiting, pruritus, abdominal cramping, sedation, and mental status changes.
 Multiple interventions are available to reduce side effects.

 While there are many opioids, morphine is considered by many as a standard comparator for other drugs.
 Morphine can be given orally, rectally, intravenously, subcutaneously, or intramuscularly.

 Morphine is used for moderate to severe acute pain and chronic severe pain.
 It comes in multiple formulations.
-For acute pain, its oral and rectal formulation is dosed at 5-30 mg every 4 hours.
-It is available as a tablet, solution, suppository, and parenteral solution.
-Morphine also comes in a controlled release form, a sustained-release form, and an extended release form.
+Its oral and rectal formulation is dosed at 5-30 mg every 4 hours for acute pain.
+It is available as a tablet, suppository, and parenteral solution.
+Morphine also comes in a controlled release form, a sustained-release form, and an extended-release form.